neilg63/spreadsheet_to_json/README.md

 - `to_output_lines(json_lines: bool)`: Returns a vector of plain-text results with each data row as JSON on a new line
 - `rows()`: Returns a vector of rendered JSON strings
 - `json_data()`: Returns all data as as `serde_json::Value::Array` ready for conversion or post-processing.

-## Alpha Version History
-This crate is still alpha and likely to undergo breaking changes as it's part of larger data import project.
-I do not expect a stable version before mid January when it has been battle-tested.
-- **0.1.2** the core public functions with *Result* return types now use a GenericError error type
-- **0.1.3** Refined A1 and C01 column name styles and added result output as vectors of lines for interoperability with CLI utilities and debugging.
-- **0.1.4** Added support for the Excel Binary format (.xlsb)
-- **0.1.5** Added two new core functions `process_spreadsheet_direct()` for direct row processing in a synchronous context and `process_spreadsheet_direct()`  in an asynchronous context with a callback.
-If you need to process a spreadsheet directly in an async function
-- **0.1.6** Deprecated public function beginning with render (render_spreadsheet_direct() has become you should use `process_spreadsheet_immediate()` for immediate processing of spreadsheets in an async context).
-Ensured the header row does not appear as the first data row in spreadsheets.
-- **0.1.7** Added support for multiple worksheets in preview mode and refined output options

 ## Examples